UMCarpentries/intro-curriculum-r/_episodes/02-unix-shell.md

 What do you think good would be a good way to organize our files?

-One way is the following (TODO: fix names):
+One way is the following (TODO: check names):
 ```
 .
 ├── code
-│   └── plotting.R
+│   └── gdp_population.R
 ├── data
+│   ├── gapminder_1997.csv
-│   └── gapminder.csv
+    └── gapminder_data.csv
 └── figures
+    ├── awesome_plot.jpg
-    ├── fig1.pdf
+    ├── awesome_violin_plot.jpg
-    └── fig2.pdf
+    └── hansAnimatedPlot.gif
 ```
 {: .language-bash}

-The R script goes in the code directory, the gapminder dataset goes in the data directory, and the figures go in the figures directory.
+The R script goes in the code directory, the gapminder datasets go in the data directory, and the figures go in the figures directory.
 This way, all of the files are organized into a clearer overall structure.

 A few notes about naming files and directories: